• Skip to primary navigation

 Pairing Ideas

-• easy red sangria for a crowd
+• easy red sangria in glasses on a white counter

 Easy Red Sangria with Aperol

-• Aperol and soda in glass
+• Aperol and soda in glass with a lemon wedge on a blue counter

 • simple balsamic reduction closeup

-Simple Balsamic Reduction
+Simple Balsamic Reduction (10 Minute Recipe!)

 More easy Italian pasta recipes

-• pasta Nerano mixed together in pan
+• Pasta Nerano mixed together in a stainless steel frying pan

-(Spaghetti alla Nerano) Spaghetti with Zucchini
+Spaghetti with Zucchini (Spaghetti alla Nerano)

 • spaghetti aglio e olio